basscss/deprecated/README.md

-Change the default document flow with display, float, and other utilities.
+Change the default document flow with these display, float, and other utilities.

 ## Display